I’ve been using Mondays to clean out my mailbag. This week, the question is about kids who keep fighting. What can be done to curtail it?

 Whenever our kids start having trouble getting along, we immediately restrict access to all digital media.
 Being dependent on one another as playmates for fun (rather than relying on video programing or games for entertainment) does an amazing job of fostering friendship among brothers and sisters!

 It will never be enough to tell your children to “stop being so mean to one another.”
 That will just create a big void that will quickly collapse if not filled with something better.
-Instead, help them replace the bad with good, replace hateful actions with loving actions, cutting remarks with encouraging remarks, disgusted smirks with warm smiles.
+The goal is not to just avoid having our kids kill one another — we want to cultivate genuine friendship between siblings.
+So help them replace the bad with good, replace hateful actions with loving actions, cutting remarks with encouraging remarks, disgusted smirks with warm smiles.

 We sometimes require siblings who are at odds to generate lists: “10 thoughtful things I could do for (fill in the blank)” or “12 things I love and appreciate about (insert sibling’s name here).”
 It’s a practical way of applying the command in Philippians 4:8 to set our minds on things that are true, noble, right, pure, lovely and admirable.